A range of standards

 Part L (which are the current mandatory legal standards) has been tightened as regards thermal insulation and new standards to do with air tightnessA measure of how leaky a building is to air.
 In other words, how draughty it might be.
 There are now standard fan pressure tests to check how air tight a house is and the Building Regulations have minimum standards for all new houses (L1A – Conservation of fuel and power in new dwellings (England)).
 A much higher degree of air tightness is covered by the Passivhaus standard are being ushered in, though more slowly, and with some resistance from the mainstream building industry.
 They are likely to be improved considerably over the next decade or so.

-A SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. see Part L and SAP ( Standard Assessment Procedure) rating is required under the building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) (Part L (England and Wales), Section 6 (Scotland) and Part F (Northern Ireland)).
+A SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. ( Standard Assessment Procedure) rating is required under the building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations (Part L (England and Wales), Section 6 (Scotland) and Part FThe Approved documentsApproved documents (England) are detailed publications which come under the English Building Regulations.
+They are based on tried and tested methods of building and if you follow them you are assured of complying with the Regs.
+The equivalents for Scotland are the Technical HandbookUnder the Scottish Building Regulations, the Technical Handbook gives construction principles, which, if you follow them guarantee compliance with the Regulations, for Wales: the Approved documents (Wales), and for N.I. the Technical BookletsUnder the Northern Ireland Building Regulations, the Technical Booklets give construction principles, which, if you follow them guarantee compliance with the Regulations, (England) part F, deals with ventilation (Northern Ireland)).
 SAP is an energy rating which estimates the annual space and water heating energy use of a house.
 See the government guidance page on SAP for the latest version.

 This has recently been withdrawn (except for legacy cases) and some parts of it have been shifted into the Building Regulations.
 It was a strange creature anyway with a sort of ‘pick and mix approach’ which was more useful as an awareness stimulator than a fixed standard.